gdmgent-1718-cmsdev/vue-01-larsfoll/README.md

 For more info visit https://github.com/typicode/json-server

-To run the site write on of the following commands when in the vue-01 folder
+To run the site write one of the following commands when in the vue-01 folder

 > yarn dev
 > npm run dev